DraftKings promo code delivers up to $200 in free bets for new users in Ohio - NewsBreak

 Dimers.com provides exclusive sports betting content to PennLive.com, including picks, analysis, tools and sportsbook offers to help bettors get in on the action.
 Please wager responsibly.
 With this BetMGM promo code, sports lovers in Maryland looking for the best way to bet can obtain a $200 early sign-up deal by...

+Caesars bonus code brings $100 in free bets to new Maryland users

 Dimers.com provides exclusive sports betting content to PennLive.com, including picks, analysis, tools and sportsbook offers to help bettors get in on the action.
 Please wager responsibly.
-With our FanDuel promo code, sports fans in Maryland looking for action with no real downside can receive a $100 sign-up deal when you...
+With our Caesars promo code, sports lovers in Maryland looking for action with no real downside can get a $100 worth of free bets...

-Taylor Swift tickets; Black Friday hours; state House control: Good Morning, Pennsylvania

-What you need to know today, Friday, Nov.
-18, 2022.
-High: 44; Low: 26.
-Partly cloudy with flurries and a snow squall possible today; cold and sunny this weekend.
-House control: Democrat Melissa Cerrato won the 151st District race, giving Democrats at least a small majority in the Pa.
-House of Representatives for the first time since 2010.
+Taylor Swift fans: The Pa. attorney general wants to hear your Ticketmaster complaints

+Pennsylvania’s attorney general wants to hear from Taylor Swift fans who had trouble, trouble, trouble with Ticketmaster this week when trying to buy tickets for the star’s “The Eras Tour.”.
+The presale for Swift fans, available only to verified fans with special presale codes, began Tuesday morning...

 California breaks ground on Native American monument

-Note: Editor’s Note: The writer submitted this letter addressed to Pennsylvania Gov.-elect Josh Shapiro to lehighvalleylive.com for publication.
-Congratulations, Pennsylvania Gov.-elect Josh Shapiro on picking Austin Davis as your lieutenant.
-He will be Pennsylvania’s first Black lieutenant governor.
-You have made the historic, most-sensible, boldest, and most-qualified pick.
-Gov.-elect...